Skip to main content

 Understanding Equity Dilution

-If you own 100% and give 10% to investors, you now own 90%.
-If you raise another round giving 20%, your 90% becomes 72% (90% × 0.80).
+When you raise funding, your ownership percentage decreases.
+This is called dilution.
+If you own 100 percent and give 10 percent to investors, you now own 90 percent.
+If you raise another round giving 20 percent, your 90 percent becomes 72 percent (90 percent times 0.80).

 Revenue Multiple

-Understanding EBITDA, Gross Margin & Net Margin
+Understanding EBITDA, Gross Margin, and Net Margin

 When Sharks dig deeper into financials, they focus on three key profitability metrics:

-What is EBITDA?
+What Is EBITDA?

-Shark Insight: Many founders take low or no salary to inflate profits.
+Shark insight: Many founders take low or no salary to inflate profits.
 Sharks add back a market-rate founder salary when calculating true EBITDA.

-What is Gross Margin?
+What Is Gross Margin?

 Gross Margin shows how much money you keep after paying for cost of goods sold (COGS).
 Higher margins mean more money to cover operating expenses.

-Formula: Gross Margin = ((Revenue - COGS) ÷ Revenue) × 100
+Formula: Gross Margin = ((Revenue - COGS) divided by Revenue) times 100.

-What Sharks look for: 40%+ gross margin is healthy.
-Software/SaaS often has 70-80%.
-Product companies typically see 30-50%.
+What Sharks look for: 40 percent plus gross margin is healthy.
+Software / SaaS often has 70-80 percent.
+Product companies typically see 30-50 percent.

-What is Net Margin?
+What Is Net Margin?

-Net Margin shows what percentage of revenue becomes actual profit after ALL expenses - COGS, operating costs, interest, and taxes.
+Net Margin shows what percentage of revenue becomes actual profit after ALL expenses.
+COGS, operating costs, interest, and taxes.

-Formula: Net Margin = (Net Profit ÷ Revenue) × 100
+Formula: Net Margin = (Net Profit divided by Revenue) times 100.
+Healthy range: 10-20 percent (varies by industry).

 Why Founder Salary Matters